Bettyhill Wind Farm Phase 2

 Grid connection route - PUBLIC CONSULTATION

-We will shortly be submitting a planning application to The Highland Council for the cable route which will connect Bettyhill Wind Farm Phase 2 to the electricity substation at Dounreay
+We will be submitting a planning application to The Highland Council for the cable route which will connect Bettyhill Wind Farm Phase 2 to the electricity substation at Dounreay, later this year.

 Key facts - grid route

-If you are unable to attend either event, the key consultation materials will be uploaded to this page on our website and will be available for approximately 12 weeks.
-Feedback is invited at any time during this period, and we welcome any questions.
-To receive our information by post, please get in touch by phone or email as above.
+The key consultation materials can be accessed via the link above.
+Your feedback is invited and we welcome any questions.
+To receive our information by post, please get in touch by phone or email.

 Planning Application- wind farm

-To view the wind farm planning application please visit the application pages on the Highland Council’s planning portal here; reference number 23/00142/FUL.
+The application was granted planning consent by unanimous decision from the Highland Council on 26th February 2024.
+To view the decision notice and other planning documents please visit the Highland Council’s planning portal here; reference number 23/00142/FUL.

 The location and layout of the wind farm can be seen on the maps (right).